backupbrew/switchbrew/USB services.md

 When sending data where size is larger than wMaxPacketSize, it will automatically send multiple USB packets where last packet size = {remaining size}.
 Every {wMaxPacketSize}-bytes is a different packet.
+This only occurs in some cases.
+When **size** is ~0x1000000(exact size unknown), Switch-side silently hangs, while host-side will timeout(no traffic on USB bus indicating failure).

 For receiving data, if size is less than {actual received USB packet size} the rest of the packet will be discarded.
 Later PostBufferAsync